polyipseity/information/special/academia/HKUST/PHYS 1002/questions.md

 <!-- markdownlint MD028 -->

-> Q2. (derived) What is th Schwarzschild radius of the observable universe?
+> Q2. (derived) What is the Schwarzschild radius of the observable universe?
 There are 10<sup>53</sup> kg of ordinary (baryonic) matter in the observable universe.
 Ignore non-baryonic matter.
 >
 > 1. 1.57×10<sup>11</sup> ly
 > 2. 1.57×10<sup>14</sup> ly